Mark424e/nextjs-mlawgpt/README.md

 1. Open the application in your browser at http://localhost:3000 or the hosted URL.
 2. Interact with the chatbot by typing questions or selecting one of the suggested prompts.
-3. Receive accurate responses with context from Mlaw Advokatfirma's website.
+3. Receive accurate responses with context from Mieritz Advokatfirma's website.

 ## Deployment